Tasks API

 Request - List Steps (GET)

-Each task is made up of “steps” which are the individual actions Skyvern takes to complete the task.
-You can use this endpoint to get all the steps of the task.
+Each task run is made up of “steps” which are the individual actions Skyvern takes to complete the task.
+You can use this endpoint to get all the steps of the run.

 Request type: GET